MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 :::image type="content" source="media\environment-introduction\env-sharing.gif" alt-text="Screen recording of showing how to share an environment.":::

 When you share an environment item, recipients automatically receive **Read permission**.
 With this permission, they can explore the environment’s configurations and attach it to notebooks or Spark jobs.
-To ensure smooth code execution, remember to grant the Read permission of attached environment when sharing your notebooks and Spark job definitions.
+For smooth code execution, ensure to grant read permissions for attached environments when sharing notebooks and Spark job definitions.

-Furthermore, you have the option to share the environment with Share and Edit permissions.
-Users with **Share permission** can continue sharing the environment with others, with their existing permissions.
+Additionally, you can share the environment with **Share** and **Edit** permissions.
+Users with **Share permission** can continue sharing the environment with others.
 Meanwhile, recipients with **Edit permission** can update the environment’s content.

 ## Related content